-While the program really is for anyone and everyone, it works best for people who’s bodies have been beat up after years of high impact exercise; running, jumping etc but want to stay active.
+While the program really is for anyone and everyone, it works best for people whose bodies have been beaten up after years of high-impact exercise; running, jumping, etc but want to stay active.
 It’s for former athletes who want to stay athletes, or for people who are looking for a workout that doesn’t have the crazy impact of P90X or Cross-Fit.

 Inspiyr: How are you feeling about this point in your life?

 DDP: I started wrestling in 1990.
 In 1994 I was so sure I should get the opportunity to work on the top, but I wasn’t there yet.
 In 1995 I was even more sure, but still wasn’t there.
 1996 came around and all of a sudden everything came to a head.
 Wrestling took off like it never has before.
 I rode this tsunami wave that was incredible.
 Come 1996, I was ready.
 And the rest is wrestling history.

 With DDP Yoga I’ve invested the last 10 years of my life and over half a million dollars.
 I’ve poured blood, sweat and tears into this brand, and even though I’ve had setbacks, I’ve just kept moving forward the whole time.
 And now, all the hard work is paying off.
 I get emails from people who have gone through the workouts and tell me that it’s changed their life.

 But it’s nowhere near where it’s gonna be.
 In 3 years DDP Yoga will be a household name.

 Inspiyr: What do you think are the key ingredients for success?